 Each ports entry becomes an input port — key is the port name and

-are serialised too, not just scalars.
+arrays are serialised too, not just scalars.

 Connections